 - in toxicological testing to try to provide ‘safety’ levels of these chemicals for humans

-The New Zealand Anti-Vivisection Society does not condone vivisection done for any purpose, including that which is done to bolster agriculture.
+We do not condone animal experimentation done for any purpose, including that which is done to bolster agriculture.
 Dairy cows in New Zealand, for example, have been bred and experimented on to produce such large quantities of milk that they experience severe threats to their health.

 Examples of animals being used for agricultural research in NZ

 For decades, New Zealand scientists have artificially created fistulas (also known as cannulas) in ruminant animals such as cows and sheep.
 Fistulas are tubes that are created surgically to connect a cow or sheep’s stomach to her skin.
 The outside of the fistula is covered with a plastic cap that can be opened by scientists to remove stomach contents for analysis or introduce foreign substances such as tracer gases or chemicals such as urea.

 The picture above is of a fistulated cow at Massey University, who was being used for an experiment testing the nutritional value of a new feed variety.
 The cannula in her side was implanted to make her stomach easily accessible from the outside so that samples from her stomach could be tested.
 After the initial surgery to implant the cannula, it takes up to six weeks for a cow to recover — presumably she experiences quite a bit of pain during this time due to this unnecessary surgery.